jimb0bmij/VMware/README.md

 # VMware
-This is a script for the VMA.
+These are scripts for the VMA.